-A PHRI study team is working with the Six Nations of the Grand River to investigate vaccine hesitancy, immune response to the COVID-19 vaccine, and post-vaccine health outcomes in First Nations communities.
+The First Nations of the Grand River community in southwestern Ontario is joining PHRI to investigate vaccine hesitancy, immune response to the COVID-19 vaccine, and post-vaccine health outcomes in their community.

-“First Nations people face historical, colonial, and racist policies that influence their health status today in Canada,” notes PHRI Senior Scientist Sonia Anand, Principal Investigator of COVID CommUNITY – First Nations study.
+“First Nations people face historical, colonial, and racist policies that influence their health status today in Canada,” says PHRI Senior Scientist Sonia Anand, Principal Investigator of COVID CommUNITY – First Nations study.

-“The rate of reported COVID-19 cases among First Nations people living on-reserve is currently 40% higher than the general Canadian population, as of February 2021.
-Due to disjointed tracking, the true burden of COVID-19 in First Nations communities is unknown,” says Sonia Anand.
+“The rate of reported COVID-19 cases among First Nations people living on-reserve is currently 70% higher than the rate of the general Canadian population, as of August 15, 2021.
+Due to disjointed tracking, the true burden of COVID-19 in First Nations communities is unknown,” she notes.

 She adds that the PHRI study, which includes collecting, analyzing, and reporting novel data relating to SARS-CoV-2 vaccine effectiveness and safety, is “an important study because First Nations want research data from their own communities, and being partners in such research can increase trust in research and in COVID-19 vaccines.”